Mazatlán Cruise Port Guide: 10 Top Things To Do

 5. Take a Stroll or Bike Ride Along El Malecón de Mazatlán

-The Malecon is a long, wide boardwalk that runs along the beach in Mazatlán.
-It is a popular spot for locals and tourists and is excellent for walking, jogging, or bike rides.
-Our guide that day told us that’s where she runs every morning.
+El Malecón is a long, wide boardwalk that runs along the Mazatlán beach, popular with locals and tourists.
+It’s an excellent spot for walking, jogging, or bike rides.
+Our guide mentioned that she runs here every morning.

-Mazatlán Cruise Port to Malecon: From the cruise terminal to El Malecon, the waterfront of downtown, is about a 30-minute walk or a 7-minute taxi ride.
-You can walk to Old Town and then continue north towards El Malecon.
+Getting There from Mazatlán Cruise Port: It’s about a 30-minute walk or a 7-minute taxi ride from the cruise terminal to El Malecón [Google Directions], the downtown waterfront.
+You can also walk to Old Town and continue north towards El Malecón.

-The boardwalk is 13 miles long, and you don’t have to walk the entire thing.
-If you’re coming from the cruise port, you’ll probably explore the city’s waterfront closer to downtown.
-It’s a great place to stroll, plan a bike ride, or even people-watch along the beachfront.
+The boardwalk stretches 13 miles, but you don’t have to walk the entire length.
+If you’re coming from the cruise port, you’ll likely explore the city’s waterfront closer to downtown.
+It’s a great place to stroll, plan a bike ride, or people-watch along the beachfront.

-One of the highlights of the Malecon is the Monumento al Pescador, or Fisherman’s Monument, located near the beginning of the boardwalk.
-This statue pays tribute to the city’s fishing heritage and is a popular spot for taking photos.
+One of the highlights of El Malecón is the Monumento al Pescador (Fisherman’s Monument), located near the beginning of the boardwalk.
+This statue pays tribute to the city’s fishing heritage and is a popular photo spot.

-If you plan to bike ride El Malecon, you can do so from Baika’s.
-We suggest taking a taxi to the bike rental store as it is farther out on the walk.
-Baika’s also offers bike tours; email them for info.
+If you plan to bike ride El Malecón, you can rent bikes from Baika’s.
+We recommend taxiing to the bike rental store as it’s farther out on the boardwalk.
+Baika’s also offers bike tours—email them for more info.

 Tour Ideas: